20ryanc/S2E-Guide-CFT/unbreakable-ctf-s2e/readme.md

 ## Introduction<a name="introduction"></a>

 Followed tutorial from https://adrianherrera.github.io/post/google-ctf-2016/.
 The motivation is that I'm not sure what the end goal of analyzing malware is so I thought solving CTF problems would be more straightfoward.
+I think this would be good practice on writing plugins for S2E.

 ## Overview<a name="overview"></a>

+  -

 ## Future<a name="future"></a>